Calendar of Events

 Awkward to Awesome: Core Skills

-For over 25 years, EyesOpenIowa has been a nationwide leader in adolescent sexual health education.
-Our signature 'Awkward to Awesome' training equips educators and health professionals with the skills to turn awkward moments into teaching opportunities.
 This one-day, in-person training, held in the EyesOpenIowa Training Hall in West Des Moines, Iowa, covers essential topics such as responding to sensitive questions, values clarification, boundaries and self-disclosure, and more!
 Required for Certified Sexual Health Educator (CSHE) certification, this dynamic session is led by experienced trainers and offers practical skills along with networking opportunities.
-Whether you're new to sex ed or a seasoned professional, you'll gain the confidence to deliver inclusive, impactful lessons.
+Cost: $200

 Sex Ed Staples: Core Content

-For over 25 years, EyesOpenIowa has been a trusted leader in adolescent sexual health education.
-"Sex Ed Staples" is a one-day, in-person training held in the EyesOpenIowa Training Hall, located in our office in West Des Moines, Iowa.
-It covers essential topics like puberty, reproductive anatomy, methods of protection, and STD/STI prevention, along with best practices for teaching them.
+This covers essential topics like puberty, reproductive anatomy, methods of protection, and STD/STI prevention, along with best practices for teaching them.
 With follow-up asynchronous content, participants gain the core knowledge needed to effectively facilitate sexual health education.
 This training is also required for Certified Sexual Health Educator (CSHE) certification, making it ideal for both newcomers and experienced educators.
+Cost: $200

 Juneteenth